darkrubiks/AI-Assessment-of-Pain-in-Newborns/README.md

 from dataloader import *
 ```

-The main codes are on the root directory and can run from the command line or our favorite programming software.
+The main codes are on the root directory and can run from the command line or your favorite programming software.

 ## **Running the code**
 **Follow the instructions in order!**